Pirate Radio Stations

 Stations like Kool FM and Rush FM entered the airwaves, and by the mid to late 1990s, genres like drum and bass, garage, and happy hardcore helped the history of pirate radio to continue.

-In London, stations like Rinse FM and Flex FM appeared, continuing the heritage of pirate radio, and its ability to introduce listeners to new, and often under-appreciated music.
+In London, stations like Rinse FM and Flex FM appeared, continuing the heritage of pirate radio and its ability to introduce listeners to new and often under-appreciated music.

 While the nature of pirate radio has evolved and changed over the years, there are still companies out there that are dedicated to bringing the heart and soul of the pirates to their listeners.